Managing Dependencies for Your Python Projects

 six 1.16.0 Python 2 and 3 compatibility utilities

 Last but not least is Poetry’s uninstallation of packages.
 Some packages require more dependencies that are installed.
-For Pip, it removal of a package will only uninstall the defined package and nothing else.
+For Pip, its removal of a package will only uninstall the defined package and nothing else.
 Conda will remove some packages but not all dependencies.
 Poetry on the other hand will remove the package and all its dependencies to keep your list of dependencies clutter free.

 Is Poetry Compatible with Existing Pip or Conda Projects?